latex3/latex3/l3experimental/README.md

 category code 12 ('other'), with the exception of spaces which have the category code 10 ('space').
 The `l3str` bundle consists of two parts.
 The first is `l3str` itself.
 This is a collection of functions to act on strings, including for manipulations such as UTF8 mappings in pdfTeX.
-The second part of the bundle is `l3regex`, a regular expression search-and-replace implementation written in TeX primitives.
-The regex module works on token lists, and is part of `l3str` (currently) for historical reasons: the team anticipate splitting the two in the future.

 `xcoffins`
 ----------